cookiecutter-openedx/cookiecutter-openedx-devops/{{cookiecutter.github_repo_name}}/terraform/components/eks_ingress_alb_controller/README.rst

 Along with the above, the controller also...

-deletes AWS components when ingress resources are removed from k8s. modifies AWS components when ingress resources change in k8s. assembles a list of existing ingress-related AWS components on start-up, allowing you to recover if the controller were to be restarted.
+deletes AWS resources when ingress resources are removed from k8s. modifies AWS resources when ingress resources change in k8s. assembles a list of existing ingress-related AWS resources on start-up, allowing you to recover if the controller were to be restarted.

 Ingress Traffic
 ~~~~~~~~~~~~~~~